Welcome to McGill University and the Faculty of Arts!

-For information on how to articulate university transfer credits, if necessary, please review the Transfer student section.
+For information on how to, if necessary, specify these university transfer credits on your record, please review the Transfer student section.

 It is important that you verify if you will be granted advanced standing and/or course exemptions for studies completed prior to entering McGill.
-Please note that you will not be given additional credit towards your degree for any McGill course if you have already received a course exemption for this course as part of your advanced standing.
+You will not be given additional credit towards your degree for any McGill course if you have already received a course exemption for this course as part of your advanced standing.
 For detailed information about advanced standing transfer credits and course exemptions, please review the regulations on the Transfer Credit website and in the eCalendar.